heuer/segno/docs/structured-append.rst

 Structured Append
 =================

-The Structured Append mode can be used to split a message accross several QR Codes (it's not available for Micro QR Codes).
+The Structured Append mode can be used to split a message across several QR Codes (it's not available for Micro QR Codes).

 Segno provides a special factory function to create a sequence of (up to 16)